 UND standards for online, hybrid and blended courses

 Used to assess the Quality of the course.

 Step Three: Build the course & meet with Instructional Designer for a quality review

 Step Five: Teach the Course (resources below)

 Teach an Online Course

-The Center for Instructional & Learning Technologies has four instructional designers available to consult with on teaching concerns and effectiveness as they relate to course design.
-Contact CILT to request a consultation with an instructional designer.
+Four instructional designers are available to consult with instructors regarding teaching concerns and effectiveness as they relate to course design.
+Contact us to request a consultation with an instructional designer.

 Development Opportunities for Faculty